acostavs/reading-notes/revisions-and-the-cloud.md

 * `git commit -m "meaningful message"` : saves our changes

 * `git push origin main` : pushes our changes to our github

+## Things I Want To Know More About